mdomke/python-ulid/README.rst

 * Uses Crockford's base32 for better efficiency and readability (5 bits per character)
 * Case insensitive
 * No special characters (URL safe)
+* Monotonic sort order (correctly detects and handles the same millisecond)

 In general the structure of a ULID is as follows: